Scroll to bottom of this page for the Candidate Registration Form

 Other Exceptions

-DISCLAIMER – Inclement weather can cause last-minute cancellation of a VE session.
-If there is any question with regard to whether a VE session will be held or not, please contact the SVARC VE Team Coordinator.
+Disclaimer: Inclement weather can cause last-minute cancellation of a VE session.
+If there is any question regarding whether a VE session will be held or not, please get in touch with the SVARC VE Team Coordinator.